 - Eggs - For binding the batter together.

 - Mayonnaise - This is a thick acidic ingredient that acts as a dairy-free sour cream substitute that reacts with the baking soda to add fluff and structure.
 The batter might smell a little tangier than you’re used to, but I promise you can’t taste it in the baked cupcakes.
-Feel free to use vegan mayo if you prefer.

 - Unsweetened dairy-free milk - Any variety of plain or vanilla-flavored plant-based milk will work here including soy, oat, or almond.
-I prefer to use unsweetened milk so I have greater control over the added sugar, but you’re welcome to use whatever you have in the fridge.

 For the vegan vanilla bean buttercream, you'll also need: